Options for Individuals and Families without Health Insurance Coverage

 Starting in January 2014, most individuals must have health insurance that is considered "minimum essential coverage" or qualify for an exemption.
 Otherwise, the individual will owe a tax penalty during the following year.

 Any job-based plan as well as plans purchased in the Health Insurance Marketplaces, Medicare, Medicaid, state Children's Health Insurance Programs (CHIP), most TRICARE plans and the Veterans health care program, and certain other coverage meet this requirement.

-If health insurance is not considered affordable for an individual, that person will quality for an exemption from the tax penalty.
+If health insurance is not considered affordable for an individual, that person will qualify for an exemption from the tax penalty.
 Individuals who are uninsured for less than three consecutive months of the year also will qualify for an exemption from the tax penalty.

 Other exemptions exist.
 Learn more about the individual requirement at www.healthcare.gov.